Cleft lip and palate is one of the commonest of neonatal facial anomalies. In ~80% of cases, the two features tend to occur together 6.

 - exposure to in utero substances

-Sonographic features can be variable dependant on exact type of cleft anomaly.
-In general an upper lip defect may be seen and is best appreciated on angled coronal scanning.
-A vertical hypo-echoic region through the fetal upper lip usually represents the defect in cleft lip.
+Sonographic features can be variable depending on the exact type of cleft anomaly.
+In general, an upper lip defect may be seen and is best appreciated on angled coronal scanning.
+A vertical hypoechoic region through the fetal upper lip usually represents the defect in cleft lipthe.
 This finding may be corroborated by a similar defect of the soft tissues of the upper lip overlying the maxilla in the axial plane.

 The palate can be examined in the transverse (axial) plane.
 3D ultrasound may further assist in diagnosis.
-It is good practice to comment on fetal swallowing in real time at the time, the scan in performed.
+It is good practice to comment on fetal swallowing in real time at the time the scan is performed.

 Ancillary sonographic features